NecroticOoze/BasicCRUD/README.md

 # BasicCRUD
-Currently, this project is a simple CRUD application written in Python.
+Currently, this project is a simple CRUD (Create, Read, Update, Delete) application written in Python.
 It uses only one external module called 'eel'.
 Very underrated, imo.

 99% of all logic is in the javascript.